 Nipple-Sparing Mastectomy

 If you need a mastectomy and are considering breast reconstruction, it is a good idea to involve a plastic surgeon as early in the process as possible.
 While the ultimate goal is always to completely remove the cancer, the plastic surgeon can work with your cancer surgeon to ensure the best possible results from both your mastectomy and your reconstruction procedure.
+Proper care of the surgery site after your operation is important to reduce the risk of complications such as infection or bleeding.

 Benefits of Reconstruction